thesadru/disnake/docs/api.rst

 .. warning::

-    All the events must be a |coroutine_link|_.
-If they aren't, then you might get unexpected errors.
-In order to turn a function into a coroutine they must be ``async def`` functions.
+    All the events must be a |corotine_link|_.
+If they aren't, then yo might get unexpected errors.
+In order to turn a function into a corotine they must be ``async def`` functions.

 .. function:: on_connect()